-Nuheara engaged Australia’s world-leading hearing research organisation NAL, to conduct a clinical study to examine the validity and reliability of Ear ID™ automated hearing assessment technology for its new product IQBuds Boost™.
+Nuheara engaged Australia’s world-leading hearing research organisation NAL, to conduct a clinical study to examine the validity and reliability of Ear ID™ automated hearing assessment technology for IQBuds Boost™ and IQbuds2 Max.

 The Ear ID™ hearing assessment was shown to be as reliable as conventional clinical audiometry when conducted in a quiet environment.
 97.5% of hearing thresholds derived by the Ear ID™ system were within 5dB of those measured on subsequent retests.
 Clinical audiometry includes such factors as having an audiologist conducting the hearing assessment, meaning that Nuheara has now broken the threshold of how hearing assessments can be reliably completed, and hearing devices configured, with the use of automated technology.